the-code-journal/website/content/posts/2020/11/001-maven-lifecycles.md

 - `pre-integration-test`
 - `integration-test`
 - `post-integration-test`
+- `verify`

 `pre-integration-test` is intended for setting up the required environment for integration tests, and then the actual integration tests are run in the `integration-test` phase.
 Once the integration tests are executed, you can clean up the environment or generate integration test report in the `post-integration-test` phase.

+And finally, `verify` checks the result of integration tests.